06 Safeguarding children, young people and vulnerable adults policy

 Practice Guidelines (HMG 2014)

-The designated person is Lisa Shaw, the back-up designated person
+The designated safeguarding lead at Woodlands Preschool is Lisa Shaw, the

 Safeguarding roles

-- All staff recognise and know how to respond to signs and symptoms that may indicate a child is suffering from or likely to be
+- All staff recognise and know how to respond to signs and signals that may indicate a child is suffering from or likely to be

 suffering from harm.
-They understand that they have a responsibility to act immediately by discussing their concerns with the designated person or a named back-up designated person.
+They understand that they have a responsibility to act immediately by discussing their concerns with the designated safeguarding lead or a named back-up designated safeguarding

-- The setting should not operate without an identified designated person at any time.
+- The setting should not operate without an identified designated safeguarding lead at any time.

-- The line manager of the designated person is the designated officer.
+- The line manager Nicola Healy of the designated safeguarding lead is the designated officer.

-- The designated person informs the designated officer about serious concerns as soon as they arise and agree the action to be taken,
+- The designated safeguarding lead informs the designated officer about serious concerns as soon as they arise and agree the action to

 - If it is not possible to contact the designated officer, action to safeguard the child is taken first and